JayVoigt/JavaMonopoly/README.md

 This project utilizes:
 - [MigLayout](http://miglayout.com/) as the primary Swing layout manager.
 Licensed under BSD or GPL.
 - [FlatLaf](https://github.com/JFormDesigner/FlatLaf) for the Swing look and feel.
 Licensed under Apache License 2.0.

 &nbsp;
+##### Build instructions
+This project uses Maven for its build system.
+Commands to compile and build are given below.
+Run the following in the root directory of the project with `pom.xml`:

+To clean: `mvn clean`

+To build: `mvn install`

+To package jar: `mvn package`; will produce `/target/Monoproto3-1.0-SNAPSHOT-jar-with-dependencies.jar`

+The resulting jar can then be executed with:

+`java -jar target/Monoproto3-1.0-SNAPSHOT-jar-with-dependencies.jar`

+&nbsp;
 ### Data structures